-I love the stepped up version of this square foot garden inspired design.
-Not only are you giving depth to crops that need a little more depth to grow well, but you’ve got a versatile design to work with your comfortable level of movement.
+I love the stepped-up version of this square-foot garden-inspired design.
+Not only are you giving depth to crops that need a little more depth to grow well, but you’ve got a versatile design to work with your comfort level of movement.
 Tall plants on the levels, deep growing or short crops on top.

-2. The U-Shaped Raised Bed Garden with Cinder Blocks
+2. Easy U-Shaped Raised Bed Garden with Cinder Blocks Idea

 While we won’t be doing the “u” shaped beds, we are going to test the cinder block raised bed this year.
 It gives us a little more movement if we need to rearrange the garden next year and spots for small crop areas that may creep (mint, anyone?!) or just fun things.

-This raised bed garden design by Blueberry Hill Crafting combines a few great ideas.
+This raised bed garden design combines a few great ideas.
 The galvanized steel walls would be great for northern gardens to help bring more heat to the planting medium in your bed.
-It also looks really awesome for those of you who want beautiful looking beds to go along with their functionality.
+It also looks awesome for those of you who want beautiful-looking beds to go along with their functionality.
 They’ve also integrated cattle paneling into the trellis design so that there is vertical space over the walkway.

 This is a clever idea, especially if you have access to these plastic drums.
 They don’t have to be able to hold water any longer, as that makes a perfect drainage opportunity.
-These would definitely need to be altered to allow for proper drainage, but I love that they are raised to a height where you don’t have to stoop or bend to work on your garden!
-You might not want to plant tomatoes, green beans or corn here, but this is a perfect place for low-growth crops.
-Click here for a tutorial on how to create these raised bed drum planters.
+These would need to be altered to allow for proper drainage, but I love that they are raised to a height where you don’t have to stoop or bend to work on your garden!

-While general raised bed gardens are prominent in urban settings, the hugelkultur garden is usually thought to be for those with larger plots of land.
-But that’s definitely an understatement.
+While generally raised bed gardens are prominent in urban settings, the hugelkultur garden is usually thought to be for those with larger plots of land.
+But that’s an understatement.
 You can do it in even smaller beds than these!
-Check out the process at Permies.com
+Check out the process at Permies.com!

 9. Straw Bale Gardening

-The awesome thing about straw bale gardening is that it is so easy to set up, after following a bit of conditioning, you can grow over the whole structure, and then compost it when it has lived its usefullness to you.
-Move it around to where you need it, plant small patches or large or use it to line a raised bed and give yourself more growing space.
-Modern Farmer.com shows you how.
+The awesome thing about straw bale gardening is that it is so easy to set up, after following a bit of conditioning, you can grow over the whole structure, and then compost it when it has lived its usefulness to you.
+Move it around to where you need it, plant small or large patches or use it to line a raised bed and give yourself more growing space.
+Modern Farmer shows you how.

-One problem many have is invasion from deer.
-Here is a great way to create a border for your garden that serves double duty – a barrier and a vertical gardening plane.
-Sure, the deer may eat at your crops on the fence, but when you have a whole fence worth, surely they’ll leave you some!
+- One problem many have is an invasion from deer.
+One of my friends experienced this issue and the solution she found was smart and so easy to implement.
+She just created a wood border for her garden that served double duty – a barrier and a vertical gardening plane.
+Sure, the deer may eat at your crops through the fence, but when you have a whole fence worth, surely they’ll leave you some!

-Another issue with pets are chickens, birds, squirrels and even cats that get into our garden beds.
+- Another issue that gardeners run into is chickens, birds, squirrels, and even cats that get into garden beds.
 This easy netting hack is a great way to keep them out of your crops.
-You can also use this to put shade cloth over crops that are sensitive to high season light to stretch their time a little longer before being burned by the summer sun.
+Also, you can use this to put shade cloth over crops that are sensitive to high-season light to stretch their time a little longer before being burned by the summer sun.